Introduction to Counseling at Capitol Hill Baptist Church (CHBC)

 At CHBC, we have worked hard to foster a culture of discipleship, where members naturally care for other members through word, prayer and good deeds.
 In a fallen world, we expect things to go wrong, and to that end, we often need help from others to sort things out.
 While every Christian has a responsibility to live in a loving and caring way towards others, our church recognizes that there are some who are especially gifted to help with life’s most difficult problems.

 The Nature of Counseling at Capitol Hill Baptist Church

 The type of counseling we do is referred to as “biblical counseling” (BC).
 Our goal is to erect from the Bible a model and method to wisely help people in their problems.
 As biblical counselors, we seek to build strong relationships and help people to apply the gospel in ways that are meaningful and direction-giving.
 Our counseling is shaped by a Christ-centered view of human life as found in the Christian Scriptures, which takes seriously the physical, social, and developmental nature of our difficulties.
 We believe that people can be healed, strengthened, and built up as they grow in their understanding of the gospel and in their relationship with Christ.
 However, this doesn’t happen apart from our personal dependence on Him and seeking of His help.

 Limitations in Counseling

-While our pastoral staff are very happy to meet with both members and non-members, the counseling team tries to restrict counseling to mainly members (with few exceptions).
-Most of our counselors volunteer their time and gifts as a ministry to the church body.
-They have very limited time, which means their time is prioritized for members first.
+While our pastoral staff are very happy to meet with both members and non-members, the counseling team restricts counseling to members.
+Our counselors use their gifts as a ministry to the church body.
+They have very limited time, so they have been asked to prioritize members.